Kanna0409/team_41_automated-text-summarization-Voice-Output-/README.md

    - Text length analysis:
      - 97% of dialogue texts have a length ≤ 1584.(for dialogue summarization dataset in small.ipynb)
      - 97% of summary texts have a length ≤ 283. (for dialogue summarization dataset in small.ipynb)
-     - 97% of article texts have a length ≤ 8560.(for CNN news summarization dataset in small.ipynb)
+     - 97% of article texts have a length ≤ 8560.(for CNN news summarization dataset in codebig.ipynb)
-     - 97% of summary texts have a length ≤ 558.(for CNN news summarization dataset in small.ipynb)
+     - 97% of summary texts have a length ≤ 558.(for CNN news summarization dataset in codebig.ipynb)
    - Only texts meeting these length criteria were processed further.
    - A new dataset was created with dialogue texts and their corresponding summaries.